KramericaIndustries/PasswordX/README.md

 ## Installation Instructions

 1. Create a new MySQL database and a MySQL user account with the following privileges on that database: INSERT, SELECT, UPDATE, DELETE, CREATE, DROP, ALTER
+2. Unzip files to a web accessible location
-1. Visit your site in your web browser.
+3. Visit your site in your web browser.
 You should see an installation screen where you can specify your settings.
-1. PasswordX 5 should be installed.
+4. PasswordX 5 should be installed.

 # PasswordX and security